AGI-Eval-Official/OIBench/readme.md

 - Saved to `cases.json` for detailed case-by-case results

-Please note that the provided `scorer.py` uses the problem's `canonical_solution` as a demonstration.
+Please note that the provided `scorer.py` uses the C++ language and problem's `canonical_solution` as a demonstration.
 In actual execution, please replace it with your model's response (raw code).
 We provide a function extractor in the `code_utils` file for your convenience.
 In the code comments, we have included an example method for obtaining the model's `solution` using the OpenAI API.

 ### Citation